Frequently asked questions

 How does it work?

-The SFC will give a target total for the number of facilities that are needed to meet a population's sports facility needs.
-This is based on the local population, national participation rates and the national average for facility usage.
+The SFC also gives a target total for the number of facilities that are needed to meet a population's sports facility needs.
+This number is based on the local population, national participation rates and the national average for facility usage.